About the authors:

 The authors work at the US National Weather Service where Richard Thoman is a Climate Science and Services Manager, Becki Heim is a Marine and Sea Ice Program Manager, and Gene Petrescu is a Regional Scientist.
 In this article, they describe how Alaska coastal communities are affected by changing sea-ice conditions.
 This is the first of two parts, providing important context needed to understand how polar environmental forecasts can help mitigate adverse impacts of regional climate change.

-The autumn and winter of 2017-2018 brought record late sea-ice growth to the Beaufort and Chukchi Seas and record low seasonal ice extent in the Bering Sea (Figs. 1a,b and 2).
+Until a few years ago, the sea-ice extent on the Pacific side of the Arctic almost seemed to withstand the ongoing warming of the Arctic climate, with even record-high extent observed in 2012 (Fig. 1).
+But things look different today: The autumn and winter of 2017-2018 brought record late sea-ice growth to the Beaufort and Chukchi Seas and record low seasonal ice extent in the Bering Sea (Figs. 1, 2).
 According to the National Snow and Ice Data Center’s Regional Sea Ice Index, sea-ice extent first reached 95 percent of the Beaufort Sea basin on November 13th, 2017, about four weeks later than the pre-2000 median.
 Sea-ice extent in the Chukchi Sea reached 95 percent of the basin on December 31st, 2017, easily the latest date to make that threshold in the past forty years.
 In the Bering Sea, daily sea-ice extent has been the lowest in the satellite era record on 52 percent of days since November 1st, 2017.
 Both oceanic and atmospheric conditions contributed to the very late formation of sea ice, the low extent of sea ice, and generally thin ice.
 This poor quality ice made travel dangerous if not impossible for subsistence activities, and the ice did not hold up well to strong storm systems frequently breaking apart leaving coastal communities at risk for erosion and flooding from the seas.
 This continues the trend of overall poor sea ice conditions in 2016 and 2017.

 Sea Ice Matters to Coastal Communities in Various Ways